cboettig/labnotebook/_posts/2013-06-06-what-I-look-for-in-software-papers.md

 ### Stable, clean, and complete return objects

 An extension of providing optional arguments to functions is to also provide access to all of their return information.
 To extend the example from wrapping `optim`, this would involve returning the convergence information.
-Using object classes and helper functions for return objects helps keep code stable and lets users leverage exisiting code for similar objects, such as fitting or plotting routines.
+Using object classes and helper functions for return objects helps keep code stable and lets users leverage existing code for similar objects, such as fitting or plotting routines.
 More discussion on this topic based on my own experiences in the post, [we need more object oriented design in comparative methods](http://carlboettiger.info/2013/04/23/we need more object oriented design in comparative methods).

 ### State a license

 Because CRAN requires this through the DESCRIPTION file, R package authors rarely neglect this entirely.
 A sometimes misconception is that because R itself is primarily dual-licensed under GPL-2 and GPL-3 that R packages must use a GPL license due to the "viral" clause of the GPL.
 This clause only applies if you are modifying existing GPL functions directly and is not a requirement for R packages, which recognize a large array of licenses.
-My own recomendation for authors seeking to maximize the impact of  their work is to use [MIT](), [BSD](), or [CC0]() license for the package.
+My own recommendation for authors seeking to maximize the impact of  their work is to use MIT, BSD (2 clause), or CC0 license for the package.
 CC0 has the advantage of being suitable for and data or documentation included, but authors should do there homework and decide what is best for them.

 ### IMPORTS not DEPENDS